 Research and development expenses were \$26.3 million and \$25.9 million for the years ended December 31, 2018 and 2019, respectively.
-The decrease of \$0.4 million was driven by a \$4.1 million decrease in equity-based compensation due to a decrease in the fair value of awards under our profits interest plan.
-This decrease was offset by an increase of \$2.1 million in expenses to advance Phase 1 clinical development of our two lead ADC product candidates, BA3011 and BA3021, and IND enabling activities for our immuno-oncology antibody, BA3071, as well as a \$1.3 million increase in personnel-related expenses due primarily to annual salary increases and the full year impact of personnel hired in 2018.
+The decrease of \$0.4 million was primarily driven by a \$

+4.1 million decrease in equity-based compensation due to a decrease in the fair value of awards under our profits interest plan and a \$3.0 million decrease in manufacturing expenses for our two lead ADC product candidates, BA3011 and BA3021.
+This decrease was offset by an increase of \$3.1 million for clinical development of our two lead ADC product candidates, BA3011 and BA3021, and an increase of \$2.0 million for other CAB programs primarily related to IND enabling activities for our immuno-oncology antibody, BA3071, as well as a \$1.3 million increase in personnel-related expenses due primarily to annual salary increases and the full year impact of personnel hired in 2018.